prernasingh062/Project_react-native/README.md

 # react-native
-React Native repo on Github
+This is the first Demo Food App of React Native repo on Github

+Author - Prerna Singh